-In this tutorial, I’m going to discuss how to use LED Edit software’s manual layout creator option to create a representation of the led layout for your LED programming needs.
-I have discussed using LED Edit’s Automatic layout creator to create panel-like led layouts.
-Most of cases it’s okay, but sometimes we have to design-led displays in irregular shapes.
-In this tutorial, I’m going to discuss how to use LED Edit’s Manual layout Creator to design irregular-shaped layouts.
-This tutorial is for “LED Edit” versions not for “LED Edit -K” software versions.
-I will add tutorials for that software versions in the future.
+In this tutorial, I’m going to discuss how to use LED Edit software’s manual layout creator option to create a representation of the LED layout for your LED programming needs.
+I have discussed using LED Edit’s automatic layout creator to create panel-like led layouts.
+It’s fine most of the time, but we occasionally have to design-led displays in irregular shapes.
+In this tutorial, I’m going to discuss how to use LED Edit’s Manual Layout Creator to design irregular-shaped layouts.
+This tutorial applies to “LED Edit” software, not “LED Edit -K” software.
+I will add tutorials for those software versions in the future.

 Creating Frame Shaped LED Layout